-Exports and delegated administration
+Exports and designated administration

-If delegated administration is enabled for your institution, exports will only contain the objects to which the admin has been given rights.
+If designated administration is enabled for your institution, exports will only contain the objects to which the admin has been given rights.
 Meaning that if the object exported exists in the Org/Dept/Section hierarchy, the items provided in the export will only be those to which the admin who initiated the export has access.

 Institution level admins will get all objects requested for the export.

-For Schedule exports, if delegated admin is enabled, the schedules contained in the export are determined by which captures the admin has access rights to.
-For example, if the delegated administration toggles are set to allow admins to see all unpublished captures (in addition to seeing captures published to sections in their hierarchy), the Schedule export will list all capture schedules that publish to sections in their hierarchy as well as any schedules that do not publish to any sections.
+For Schedule exports, if designated admin is enabled, the schedules contained in the export are determined by which captures the admin has access rights to.
+For example, if the designated administration toggles are set to allow admins to see all unpublished captures (in addition to seeing captures published to sections in their hierarchy), the Schedule export will list all capture schedules that publish to sections in their hierarchy as well as any schedules that do not publish to any sections.

 To generate an export CSV file

-- Click Start Export.
+- Click Start Export Job.